giobautista/LiteCloud/README.md

 ### CloudLite Readme

-CloudLite is a free collection of shell scripts for rapid deployment of LNMP stacks (Linux, Nginx, MySQL and PHP 7.0) for Debian and Ubuntu.
+CloudLite is a free collection of shell scripts for rapid deployment of LEMP stacks (Linux, Nginx, MySQL and PHP 7.2) for Debian and Ubuntu.

 The following are installed:-